kaliop-uk/ezidentitymanagementbundle/readme.md

 1. when the user tries to log in the 1st time, retrieve his profile on the remote system, and create a corresponding eZ user on the fly
 2. when the user tries to log in after the 1st time, retrieve his profile on the remote system, and update the corresponding eZ user if needed

-A lot of nice bits are still missing, but the bundle should be sufficient to get started with simple LDAP integrations.
+Some nice bits are still missing, but the bundle should be sufficient to get started with simple LDAP integrations.

 Contributions are welcome :-)